 If there were errors with the setup, click Next on the Configuration Summary dialog box to reopen the Data Store Configuration wizard so you can provide different information.
 See Troubleshoot ArcGIS Data Store for causes and resolutions for common setup errors.

-After you create a relational data store, configure a mapped network drive on a separate machine and specify it as the backup directory for your relational data store.
-You can use a UNC path for the backup directory you create on a machine that is separate from your ArcGIS Data Store installation.
+After you create a data store, configure backup directory for in a location that is separate from the ArcGIS Data Store installation.
 See Manage data store backups for more information.

 Create a data store using the configuredatastore utility